What's a Universal Windows Platform (UWP) app?

 There's one store for all devices.

-After you register as an app developer, you can submit your app to the store and make it available on all device families, or only those you choose.
+After you register as an app developer, you can submit your app to the store and make it available on all types device, or only those you choose.
 You submit and manage all your apps for Windows devices in one place.

-UI elements use effective pixels (see Responsive design 101 for UWP apps), so they automatically adapt themselves based on the number of screen pixels available on the device.
+UI elements use effective pixels (see Intro to UWP app design), so they can respond with a layout that works based on the number of screen pixels available on the device.
 And they work well with multiple types of input such as keyboard, mouse, touch, pen, and Xbox One controllers.
 If you need to further tailor your UI to a specific screen size or device, new layout panels and tooling help you adapt your UI to the devices your app may run on.

 Use a language you already know

-Microsoft Visual Studio 2015 provides a UWP app template for each language that lets you create a single project for all devices.
-When your work is finished, you can produce an app package and submit it to the Windows Store from within Visual Studio to get your app out to customers on any Windows 10 device.
+Microsoft Visual Studio 2017 provides a UWP app template for each language that lets you create a single project for all devices.
+When your work is finished, you can produce an app package and submit it to the Microsoft Store from within Visual Studio to get your app out to customers on any Windows 10 device.